Zverev collapses to defeat by relentless Chung

 When Zverev looped a forehand into the net two games later to concede a second break, his racket paid the price, ending up in a crumpled heap next to his chair.

-Chung barely changed his expression, quickly sealing his first victory over a top-five opponent to move ominously through to the last 16, where he will play six-times champion Novak Djokovic or Spaniard Albert Ramos-Vinolas.
+Chung barely changed his expression, quickly sealing his first victory over a top-five opponent to advance.

+“I‘m happy to share the court with Novak,” he said bashfully of his next challenge.
+Looks can be deceiving, though.

 Reporting by Martyn Herman; Editing by John O'Brien